httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 order to coalesce connections to the target onto their existing connection.

-As a result, clients opting not to consult DNS ought to employ some alternative means to increase confidence that the certificate is legitimate, such as such as checking for a Signed Certificate Timestamp {{?RFC6929}}, or performing certificate revocation checks.
+As a result, clients opting not to consult DNS ought to employ some alternative means to increase confidence that the certificate is legitimate.
+Examples of mechanisms that can give additional confidence in a certificate include checking for a Signed Certificate Timestamp {{?RFC6929}} and performing certificate revocation checks.

 Clients opting not to consult DNS ought to do so only if they have a high degree of confidence that the certificate is legitimate.
 For instance, clients might skip consulting DNS only if they receive